Topological Speed Limit

-The bound \eqref{eq:boson.qsl2} has a remarkable implication for boson transport.
-Assume that all bosons initially are concentrated in a region $R_1$, and we want to transport all of them to a distinct region $R_2$ within a finite time $\tau$.
-In this case, $\mca{W}_1(\bar{\vb*{x}}_0,\bar{\vb*{x}}_\tau)\ge{\rm dist}(R_1,R_2)$, where ${\rm dist}(R_1,R_2)$ denotes the length of the shortest path that connects regions $R_1$ and $R_2$.
-Therefore, Eq.~\eqref{eq:boson.qsl2} implies that transporting bosons always takes at least a time proportional to the distance between the two regions,

-This statement holds for \emph{arbitrary} initial states, which include the Mott states considered in Ref.~\cite{Faupin.2022.PRL}.
-While the Lieb-Robinson bounds \cite{Lieb.1972.CMP,Kuwahara.2021.PRL,Tran.2021.PRL,Faupin.2022.CMP,Yin.2022.PRX,Kuwahara.2022.arxiv} imply a linear light cone for the operator spreading, our bound gives a stringent bound on the operational time required for boson transport.
+Bound \eqref{eq:boson.qsl2} has a remarkable implication for bosonic transport.
+Assume that all bosons are initially concentrated in a region $R_1$, and we want to transport all of them to a distinct region $R_2$ within a finite time $\tau$.
+In this case, $\mca{W}_1(\bar{\vb*{x}}_0,\bar{\vb*{x}}_\tau)\ge{\rm dist}(R_1,R_2)$, where ${\rm dist}(R_1,R_2)$ denotes the length of the shortest path connecting the regions $R_1$ and $R_2$.
+Therefore, Eq.~\eqref{eq:boson.qsl2} implies that transporting bosons always takes at least a time proportional to the distance between the two regions: $\tau\ge{{\rm dist}(R_1,R_2)}/(\gamma d_G)$, which cannot be obtained with conventional speed limits.
+This statement holds for \emph{arbitrary} initial states, including the pure states considered in Ref.~\cite{Faupin.2022.PRL}.
+While the Lieb--Robinson bounds \cite{Kuwahara.2021.PRL,Tran.2021.PRL,Faupin.2022.CMP,Yin.2022.PRX,Kuwahara.2022.arxiv} imply a linear light cone for the operator spreading, Eq.~\eqref{eq:boson.qsl2} provides a useful bound for the operational time required for bosonic transport.